Paper flower shadow boxes are a great gift to give for valentne's day, mothers day or just to show appreation to that special someone.

-These rose paper boxes are a really easy way to decorate a space, or even to give as a unique gift and when you add a quote to the front, they come out beautifully!
+These paper flower shadow boxes are a really easy way to decorate a space, or even to give as a unique gift and when you add a quote to the front, they come out beautifully!

 Imagine doing this project for your mom as a mother's day gift in her favorite color.
 Or a Christmas gift for your aunt in wintery white?!

 What amazingly beautiful wall hangings these flower shadow boxes would make, for real.

 I'm seriously thinking I need one in my entryway for each season.